 Located about 70 miles north of Houston in the Piney Woods region of Texas, Lake Livingston State Park offers a lakeside oasis that feels worlds away from the urban hustle and bustle.
-Sitting on beautiful Lake Livingston—one of the largest lakes in Texas—this East Texas state park allows visitors to enjoy fishing, swimming, boating, hiking, birding and more, making it the perfect lakeside retreat for your next RV adventure.
+Sitting on beautiful Lake Livingston—one of the largest lakes in Texas—this East Texas state park allows visitors to enjoy fishing, swimming, boating, hiking, birding, and more, making it the perfect lakeside retreat for your next RV adventure.

-Lake Livingston State Park makes it easy for visitors to fish, swim, and boat on its central feature, Lake Livingston: the park offers a fishing pier, three boat ramps, and rentals of canoes, kayaks, paddle boards, and cane fishing poles.
+Lake Livingston State Park makes it easy for visitors to fish, swim, and boat on its central feature, Lake Livingston.
+The park offers a fishing pier, three boat ramps, and rentals of canoes, kayaks, paddleboards, and cane fishing poles.
 Those looking for adventure on land can hike or mountain bike the park’s several miles of quiet trails, through tall loblolly pines and hardwoods.

-Sitting just a few minutes south of the town of Livingston off of US Highway 59 and a little over an hour north of Houston, Lake Livingston State Park can be easily accessed in an RV.
+Sitting just seven miles south of the town of Livingston off of US Highway 59 and a little over 70 miles north of Houston, Lake Livingston State Park can be easily accessed in an RV.
+There are no driving restrictions for RVs and trailers along any of the many routes in this area.
 The park has paved roads that are easy to navigate in your rig, so getting to the park and to your campsite should be fairly painless.

-Parking within the park is similarly simple, with parking available at each campsite and in designated areas throughout the park, including near the boat ramp by the Piney Shores loop, near the recreation hall and playground, and in multiple spots near Briar Loop.
 Many of the campsites are back-in, so just be prepared for that when you arrive.

+Parking within the park is simple, with parking available at each campsite and in designated areas throughout the park.
+There are parking areas near the boat ramp by the Piney Shores loop, near the recreation hall and playground, and in multiple spots near Briar Loop.

 On the beautiful shores of Lake Livingston, about an hour away from Houston, you can find the tranquil Lake Livingston/Onalaska KOA.
 With a relaxing atmosphere perfect for enjoying a vacation getaway, Lake Livingston/Onalaska KOA provides easy access to the gorgeous natural areas that surround the lakefront and the Piney Woods region of Texas.
 Lake Livingston/Onalaska KOA provides plenty of amenities, including a private beach, a marina, lakefront campsites, cable TV, fishing, a swimming pool and hot tub, and a clubhouse with a full kitchen.
 Large pull-through sites can accommodate big-rigs up to 100 feet.